Tótem (film): Reception

+Critical response

-On the review aggregator Rotten Tomatoes website, the film has an approval rating of 100% based on 14 reviews, with an average rating of 7.7/10.
-On Metacritic, it has a weighted average score of 86 out of 100 based on 6 reviews, indicating "Universal Acclaim".
+On the review aggregator Rotten Tomatoes website, the film has an approval rating of 97% based on 77 reviews, with an average rating of 8.2/10.
+The website's critics consensus says: "A heartfelt film that tells a poignant story without straying into sentimentality, Tótem is a life-affirming triumph for writer-director Lila Avilés."
+On Metacritic, it has a weighted average score of 91 out of 100 based on 21 reviews, indicating "universal acclaim".

 Stephen Saito for Moveable Fest wrote in review that "A thrillingly vital family portrait about a clan that does its very best to celebrate someone they’re about to mourn.
 Jonathan Romney reviewing for Screen International wrote, "This thematically rich piece offers a set of vivid character studies, while musing on life, death and time – largely from a child’s perspective."
 Marina Ashioti writing in Little White Lies stated, "A tender spirit of warmth and levity permeates the screen, sustaining a buoyancy that keeps the film from sinking into mawkish waters."
 Fabien Lemercier reviewing for Cineuropa praised the film and wrote, "It’s a film full of life and soul and a modestly deceptive work, for its significance is enormous."